 If you have hepatitis B, tell people you live with or recently had sex with to urgently ask their doctor about vaccination.
 Avoid sex until told you're no longer infectious.

-Although not as effective as being vaccinated, the following can also cut the risk:
+Although not as effective as being vaccinated, you can also cut the risk by:

 - using condoms for penetrative sex

 - a latex barrier (such as a condom cut into a square) for rimming.

 If you're a carrier, you may want to tell a partner and explain that you're infectious.
 That allows them to decide if they want to take precautions (such as getting vaccinated) or are happy to take any risk.

 That way they cannot accuse you of infecting them without them knowing the risk was there.